CerebrasResearch/Sparse-IFT/README.md

 This repository accompanies the research paper [Sparse ISO-FLOP Transformations for Maximizing Training Efficiency](https://arxiv.org/abs/2303.11525).

-Code to reproduce experiments will be released soon.
+Code to reproduce experiments will be released on 2023-12-08.